 It doesn’t feel like a long time since Samsung introduced its first 5G phone, the Galaxy S10 5G.
 Flash forward to today, and you’ll find 5G connectivity across many Samsung phones, from the top-end Galaxy S21 range to foldables like the Galaxy Z Fold 3, right down to the less-expensive A71 5G and A51 5G models.

 Although 5G networks are expanding, there are still plenty of places where it isn’t yet as robust as 4G — so those accelerated connection speeds can be spotty, for now.
-Connectivity depends not only on your 5G carrier, but your location too — Verizon, T-Mobile, and AT&T all offer 5G network coverage in the U.S., but it still is best around major cities and metro areas.
+Connectivity depends not only on your 5G carrier, but your location too — Verizon, T-Mobile, and AT&T all offer 5G network coverage in the U.S., but it’s still best around major cities and metro areas.
 Still, choosing a phone that supports the next-generation network is a sure-fire way to future-proof your new device.

 Your need for 5G all depends on how you use your phone.
 If you game online or download movies and TV shows, the faster connection speeds might be a boon, but if you’re somewhere without 5G connectivity, or right on the edge, you may prefer to have it turned off for now.
 On Samsung phones, it’s easy to customize your options.
 Here’s how to turn off 5G on a Samsung phone.